 - 1/4 cup chopped pitted black olives (about 2 ounces; 60g) (see note above)

-- 1 (14-ounce; about 400g) can whole peeled tomatoes, preferably San Marzano, roughly broken up by hand
+- 1 cup (225g) whole peeled tomatoes, preferably San Marzano, roughly broken up by hand (about half a 14 ounce can)

 - Small handful minced fresh parsley leaves